saphingus/passman/README.md

 ### windows (native installation or wsl)

-native windows installation:
-download and install ruby from rubyinstaller.org.
+download and install ruby from rubyinstaller.org

 install dependencies: